eladkatz/AudiobookPlayer/ARCHITECTURE.md

     - Automatically searches and downloads cover image if not present
     - Returns `Book` object
   - `getBooksDirectory()`: Returns path to Books directory

+#### `ChapterParser` (ChapterParser.swift)
+- **Location**: `AudioBookPlayer/Managers/ChapterParser.swift`
+- **Type**: Singleton
+- **Purpose**: Shared utility for parsing chapters from audiobook files
+- **Chapter Source Priority (CRITICAL):**
+  1. **M4B embedded metadata** (highest priority - when implemented)
+  2. **CUE file chapters** (when implemented)
+  3. **Multiple MP3 files** (when implemented - each file = one chapter)
+  4. **Simulated chapters** (LAST RESORT - only if no other source available)
+- **Risk Mitigation:**
+  - **NEVER** merge multiple chapter sources (e.g., CUE + simulated)
+  - If CUE file exists, use ONLY CUE file chapters
+  - If M4B metadata exists, use ONLY M4B chapters
+  - Simulated chapters are ONLY used when NO other chapter source is available
+  - This ensures chapter indices remain stable across app sessions
+  - Mixing sources would cause chapter index mismatches and transcription data loss
+- **Key Methods**:
+  - `parseChapters(from:duration:bookID:)` - Parses chapters from AVAsset and duration
+    - Attempts to parse from M4B metadata (when implemented)
+    - Falls back to CUE file parsing (when implemented)
+    - Falls back to multiple file detection (when implemented)
+    - LAST RESORT: Generates simulated chapters if enabled and no other source available
+    - Returns array of Chapter objects, sorted by startTime
+- **Used By**:
+  - `AudioManager` - For parsing chapters during book load
+  - `BookFileManager` - For parsing chapters after import to queue first chapter transcription

 #### `CoverImageManager`
 - **Location**: `AudioBookPlayer/Managers/CoverImageManager.swift`